 The Puffy Lux is a premium memory foam mattress known for its pressure-relieving abilities and patent-pending foam layers that work in tandem to protect side sleepers’ joints.

-The Puffy Lux is an all-foam, two-layer, bed-in-a-box mattress with a soft feel.
-The company took its original mattress, the Puffy, and added a 2” gel-infused foam to create the Puffy Lux; the extra layer not only gives the bed a thicker profile but creates a plush, luxurious mattress.
+The Puffy Lux is an all-foam, four-layer, bed-in-a-box mattress with a soft feel.
+The company took its original mattress, the Puffy, and added a 2” gel-infused foam to create the Puffy Lux; the extra layer not only gives the bed a thicker profile but creates a more supportive surface while still being a luxurious mattress.

-Think of the Puffy Lux as the premium version of the original Puffy.
-It offers the same pressure relief, weight distribution, contour, and cooling benefits of the original with the addition of the third layer for a weightless feel.
+Think of the Puffy Lux as the step up from the original Puffy.
+It offers the same pressure relief, weight distribution, contour, and cooling benefits of the original with the addition of a layer for added spinal support and comfort.
 This added layer, made of Body Adapting Dual Cloud Foam, is supportive enough for side sleepers but appeals to those who enjoy an especially cushioned feel.

 Read our full Puffy Lux Review to learn more!

 Saatva is one of the first direct-to-consumer online mattress companies.
 The Saatva mattress is a little different from the other “bed-in-a-box” companies out there because this one doesn’t come in a box at all.
 It’s a regular innerspring mattress delivered to your door by delivery professionals.

 The Saatva is customizable (both firmness and height), meaning that it can work well for almost any sleeper, regardless of body weight or sleeping style.
 Firmness options include Plush Soft (4), Luxury Firm (6), and Firm (7.5), and you can choose from 11.5- and 14.5-inch profiles.
 Keep in mind that the Saatva’s responsiveness may make it unpleasant if you wake easily at the movements of a partner, as it doesn’t shine in the motion isolation department.